 It’s important to note that patient engagement is not a static journey, but one that should continue to evolve over the lifetime of a patient.
 For many health systems, this represents a very different construct for thinking about patient treatment – in other words, engagement does not begin and end with a single encounter.

-With today’s more informed consumer comes a significant challenge for healthcare organizations: How do they effectively reach and engage patients on the channels they prefer to use (i.e., social media, mobile, email, phone, direct mail, etc.)?
+With today’s more informed consumer comes a significant challenge for healthcare organizations: How do they effectively reach and engage patients on the channels they prefer to use (i.e., social media, digital, mobile, email, phone, direct mail, etc.)?

 Armed with this information, healthcare organizations can build, launch, and manage multi-channel campaigns to target specific demographics, consumers at risk, consumers with specific conditions, etc. to effectively engage patients in their own care.